george-norton/peacock/README.md

 - Remove the edge rails  and cut the mousebites to separate the two PCBs.
 - Test your PCB.
 Plug it in and hopefully you will see a new mass storage device.
 Drag and drop a firmware (uf2) file to flash it.
 If sucessfull, the LEDs should light up.
-- Solder 5 MX/Choc swithces.
+- Solder 5 MX/Choc switches.
 - Solder 2 EC11/EC12 encoders.
 - Connect both boards together using the FFC cable.
 - Use a thread tapping tool to create threads in the case.